by Gloria Welton

 How to apply

-Open positions are posted on Indeed, WorkPEI, or email Ryan directly at [email protected].
+Open positions are posted on Indeed, WorkPEI, and Job Bank websites.

 For more information, visit www.peiseniorshomes.com or visit Facebook at Garden Home or Whisperwood Villa Seniors Home or Lady’s Slipper Villa